Resetting the Admin Password in Easysearch Clusters

 description: "Default administrator account"

-Two approaches exist for resetting this password: modifying the configuration file or utilizing the user management API.
+Two approaches exist to resetting this password: modifying the configuration file or utilizing the user management API.

 Configuration File Method